tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - CTLA-4 upregulated after T cell activation, to prevent too much activation?
  - CD80/86 are CTLA-4 ligands
  - CAR T cells (chimeric antigen receptor T cells): extracellular ligand recognition domain (single chain variable fragment, ScFv) fused to signaling domain of CD3z, intracellular costimulatory molecule (CD28, 4-1BB, ICOS, CD40, or CD27)
+# Chromatin accessibility profiling by ATAC-seq
+ - success of ATAC-seq library generation determined by enrichment of transposase insertions in accessible chromatin (signal:background, **most important QC metric, can test with TSS enrichment score as TSSs known to be accessible**), unique fragments number (library complexity), ratio of reads mapping to nuclear genome versus those mapping to mitochondrial genome (undesired), and fragment size distribution
 # Circulating pre-treatment T cell repertoire as a predictive biomarker in advanced or metastatic non-small-cell lung cancer patients treated with pembrolizumab alone or in combination with chemotherapy
  - association between reduced number of unique clones and clinical benefit for pembrolizumab, but for pembrolizumab with chemotherapy see opposite effect
  - reduced number of pre-treatment unique clones could mean enrichment for tumor-specific T cells (good response to treatment)